 Ifukube's Last Woman of Shang score is a mixture of Western-style orchestral music and music sumptuously written for ensembles of traditional Chinese instruments.
 These latter cues are the most noteworthy; they aptly demonstrate how skilled Ifukube was when writing for folk instruments in an authentic style.
 (And why not - the composer was an avid collector and curator of Chinese instruments.)
 Interestingly, during a festival scene in which the Chinese instruments are heard in full force, Ifukube works into the music a melody that he had originally written for the third movement of his China-inspired Arctic Forest (1944).

-Sadly, the other half of the score using the standard, Western-style orchestra is not usually as inspired nor as impressive due to Ifukube's conspicuous over use of music liberally recycled from other - and in some cases very recent - film scores.
+Sadly, the other half of the score using the standard, Western-style orchestra is not usually as inspired nor as impressive due to Ifukube's conspicuous over-use of music liberally recycled from other - and in some cases very recent - film scores.
 During The Last Woman of Shang's opening battle scene, Ifukube uses a variation of the air corps attack music that he had just written for Toho's Dogora.
-Also, melodic fragments from The Little Prince and the Eight-Headed Dragon's Main Title music, albeit in a slower, more sensual style for woodwinds, harp and Electone underpin a scene in which Da Ji take a bath.
+Also, melodic fragments from The Little Prince and the Eight-Headed Dragon's Main Title music, albeit in a slower, more sensual style for woodwinds, harp and Electone, underpin a scene in which Da Ji takes a bath.
 Finally, during the palace raid, Ifukube throws in his Mysterians march as well as the chromatic Godzilla theme heard in King Kong vs. Godzilla, Chushingura and Mothra vs. Godzilla to augment the onscreen action.

 It is anyone's guess as to why Ifukube showed such an apparent lack of interest in writing a greater deal of original orchestral music for The Last Woman of Shang, especially given the fact that it was a top tier production for Shaw Brothers.
 Perhaps it was due to Ifukube's taking greater interest in composing the music for the traditional Chinese ensemble, which is indeed excellent.
 Another theory is because the film was intended for a foreign audience and would not be shown in Japan, he felt that he could reasonably and justifiably cut corners by using music that would be wholly unfamiliar to its intended viewers.

-To record the Last Woman of Shang score, Ifukube never left Japan; all of the music was recorded at Daiei studios and the tapes were then shipped to Hong Kong, where they were given their final mix into the film.
+To record the Last Woman of Shang score, Ifukube never left Japan; all of the music was recorded at Daiei and the tapes were then shipped to Hong Kong, where they were given their final mix into the film.